AdeyilolaAyomide/Road-Accident-Analysis/README.md

 ### Data Cleaning

-The data was analyzed to answer key questions including:

-1.
+The dataset was uploaded into the Power BI and then transformed using power query.
+Under Accident-severity column, "fetal" (a grammatical error) was changed to "fatal".

+### Data Analysis

+### Data Visualization

 The visualization was done using Power BI.
-Find [dashboard](https://github.com/AdeyilolaAyomide/Data-Professionals-project/blob/b277fd37fb7780e09738275c561e57dd4f2b089d/Data%20Professionals%20presentation.pbix).
-Find [pdf_version](https://github.com/AdeyilolaAyomide/Data-Professionals-project/blob/b277fd37fb7780e09738275c561e57dd4f2b089d/Data%20Professionals%20presentation.pdf)
+Find [dashboard](https://github.com/AdeyilolaAyomide/Road-Accident-Analysis/blob/ae294bdee1adeada4cf6ee9a6f1214886ebd6a0c/Road%20accident%20dashboard.pdf)

 ### Results